-As the number social media influencer ads have decreased on Instagram during the coronavirus pandemic, web-only retailer Shapermint has kept its marketing dollar allocation for brand ambassadors and influencers steady—a strategy that co-founder and chief marketing officer Massimiliano Tirocchi says has been successful.
+As the number of social media influencer ads have decreased on Instagram during the coronavirus pandemic, web-only retailer Shapermint has kept its marketing dollar allocation for brand ambassadors and influencers steady—a strategy that co-founder and chief marketing officer Massimiliano Tirocchi says has been successful.

 The number of Instagram influencers using “#ad” in their posts declined to 11,341 in March 2020, down from nearly 15,000 a year earlier.
 This is the lowest since August 2019 when the hashtag dipped below 10,000, according to a study of ad campaigns by social media management vendor Socialbakers.
 The study included an undisclosed amount of ad campaigns of the company’s more than 2,500 clients.
 The ad hashtag is one way influencers can comply with the Federal Trade Commission’s rule on disclosure.